ChammakA/Game-Distribution-System/README.md

 # ExtremeXP Game Distribution System

-Welcome to the ExtremeXP Game Distribution System, a course project developed for CSCI 3060U – Winter 2024.
-This project is an implementation of a Digital Distribution Service for Games, adhering to the principles of Extreme Programming (XP) philosophy.
+Welcome to the ExtremeXP Game Distribution System.
+This project is to create a point-of-purchase terminal for simulating a game distribution system.
+It will contain two parts: the frontend and the backend.
+It will also be automated and tested using scripts and batch files.

 ## Project Overview

 The system comprises two integral parts:

 1. **Front End (C++)**
+   - A robust point-of-purchase terminal for:
+      - creating and deleting accounts.
-   - A robust point-of-purchase terminal for buying and selling games.
+      - buying and selling games.
+      - adding and refunding credit.
+      - logging and logginig out of sessions.
+      - listing all available games and profiles (based on user level)
+      - searching for users/games (based on user level)
+   - Testing Scripts
    - Written in C++.

 2. **Back End (Python/Java)**